IMPACT

 Our social return on investment

-Results show that we are having a tangible economic impact: for every €1 invested into SOS Children’s Villages' programmes, €5 is returned to society in benefits.
+Our social impact assessments from 18 countries show that for every €1 invested into SOS Children’s Villages programmes, an average of €4.50 is returned to society in benefits.

 Our contribution to the Sustainable Development Goals

-With over 70 years of expertise in working to ensure children’s rights, we are committed to making the world a better place for children and young people a place where they can grow up to become their strongest selves.
-We are therefore committed to ensuring that our work contributes to the Sustainable Development Goals (SDGs), the global goals for peace and prosperity adopted by the United Nations in 2015.
+We are committed to ensuring that our work contributes to the Sustainable Development Goals (SDGs), the global goals for peace and prosperity adopted by the United Nations in 2015.
+Find out more about how we support the SDGs.

 ABOUT US